Health Insurance Quotes

 - You can choose a new health insurance plan through the marketplace in your state or through private insurance.

-If you signed up for health insurance during open enrollment in 2015, your plan will automatically renew.
+If you are currently enrolled in a marketplace health insurance plan, it will automatically renew.
 However, the plan may make changes to its provider network, copays, co-insurance and drug coverage.
-Your plan must send you a notice of any changes it will make for 2016.
+Your plan must send you a notice of any changes it will make for 2017.

 "Open it.
 Read the mail, and see what it means for you," says Jennifer Kupper, in-house counsel and compliance officer for IaConsulting in Lubbock, Texas, an employee-benefits consulting firm.

 "Check to see your network is still what you want," Kupper says.
 "Your doctor or the hospital you prefer to use may no longer be in it."
 In some cases, you can use out-of-network doctors and hospitals if you're willing to pay more.
 In some cases, you might not be covered at all if you go out of network.

 Your prescription drug coverage also could change.
 The plan may no longer cover the drugs you take to manage your chronic conditions.
 It's important that you check your plan's drug benefits for 2017 before you allow it to renew.
 You may need to find a different plan for your needs and now's the time to do it.

 Health plans must provide an online link to the list of drugs they will cover, known as formularies.

 4. Marketplace open enrollment is only for health insurance